Academic questions should be addressed to the Office of the Registrar, 707-826-4101, first floor, Student & Business Services building.

 Anyone who is not formally admitted to the university may participate in regular university classes on a space-available basis.

 If you were regularly enrolled at Cal Poly Humboldt during the previous semester (6 months), Open university enrollment is not permitted.
 Registration is easy -- formal admission and transcripts are not required.

 Open University courses taken through Extended Education & Global Engagement will count in Undergraduate/Graduate units earned, grade point average and residence credit.

 A maximum of 24 semester units in Open University earned through Extended Education & Global Engagement in non-matriculated status may be applied toward a bachelor's degree, and no more than eight units may apply to the master's degree.)

-The Over 60 Program is offered through the College of Extended Education & Global Engagement.
+The Over 60 Program is for California residents age 60 and over, for registration in up to six units of regular Cal Poly Humboldt classes for a small fee.
+The program is offered through the College of Extended Education & Global Engagement.

 A parking permit is required 7 a.m.-10 p.m.
 Monday-Thursday and from 7 a.m.-5 p.m.
 Friday, year-round.
 No permit is required for Friday evening and weekends.
 Daily parking permits may be purchased from any of the red daily parking permit machines which accept quarters only.
 Other summer session permits can be purchased at the Student Financial Services Office in the Student & Business Services Building at Harpst and B streets.

 Metered parking is available at various places around the campus.
 There are some 30 minute and 1 hour meters, but most have 4 hour limits.